 What we've seen again and again is which conditions lead to success with marketing automation, and which ones lead to frustration or failure.

 While no platform is perfect, it is possible to choose one that you will be successful with, if you consider the right things.

 When choosing your marketing automation platform, consider these five factors above all else.

 Ease of use

-It may sound clichéd, but ease of use is one of, if not the most important thing to consider.
+It may sound clichéd, but ease of use is one of, if not the most important things to consider.

-Businesses that base their selection on other factors can end up paying big money for a system the internal team members cannot operate.
+Businesses that base their selection on other factors can end up paying big money for a system that internal team members cannot operate.